Tomer27cz/nicholas_the_7th/README.md

 OWNER_ID = 'YOUR_USER_ID' # This is your user id
 BOT_TOKEN = 'YOUR_BOT_TOKEN' # This is the token for the bot
 CLIENT_SECRET = "YOUR_CLIENT_SECRET" # This is the client secret for the bot

+# Prefix
+PREFIX = "ncl." # This is the prefix for the bot

+# Authorised Users
+AUTHORIZED_USERS = [416254812339044365, 349164237605568513] # This is a list of authorised users (add your user id here - not required)

 # Discord Invite
 PERMISSIONS = 3198017 # This is the permissions for the bot